MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-checklist-submission-faq.md

 ### Against which countries/regions are my apps validated?

-The extensions in your submission are validated for all the countries/regions targeted by the submission which are available in Business Central.
-You can see which countries/regions you have selected in Partner Center under `Availability > Edit Markets`.
+The extensions in your submission are validated for all the countries/regions targeted by the submission, which are available in Business Central.
+You can see which countries/regions you've selected in Partner Center under `Availability > Edit Markets`.

-Note that when adding new localizations in Business Central, these countries/regions can be added to Partner Center before they are actually ready in Business Central.
-If you are targeting a country/region marked as 'Planned' in [Country/regional availability](../compliance/apptest-countries-and-translations.md), depending on when your submission is processed, your apps might not be uploaded to Business Central if the localization isn't yet ready in Business Central.
-Generally, it is possible to upload apps for 'Planned' localizations a few weeks before they are officially released.
-When the localization becomes available, if you are experiencing issues installing your apps, you should increase the version in the app.json and submit the packages again in Partner Center.
+When adding new localizations in Business Central, these countries/regions can be added to Partner Center before they're ready in Business Central.
+If you're targeting a country/region marked as 'Planned' in [Country/regional availability](../compliance/apptest-countries-and-translations.md), depending on when your submission is processed, your apps might not be uploaded to Business Central if the localization isn't yet ready in Business Central.
+Generally, it's possible to upload apps for 'Planned' localizations a few weeks before they're officially released.
+When the localization becomes available, if you're experiencing issues installing your apps, you should increase the version in the app.json and submit the packages again in Partner Center.
 If you are using Azure Application Insights, you can check whether the country/region was validated using this [Troubleshooting Guide (TSG)](https://go.microsoft.com/fwlink/?linkid=2172328).

 ### Against which baselines are my apps validated?

-The service will verify that your extensions do not introduce breaking changes by comparing them to the latest version available in AppSource for each country validated.
+The service will verify that your extensions don't introduce breaking changes by comparing them to the latest version available in AppSource for each country validated.

 You can know which versions of your extensions were used as baseline during the breaking change validation by enabling Azure Application Insights in your extension and running this [Troubleshooting Guide (TSG)](https://go.microsoft.com/fwlink/?linkid=2172328).